tudaga/NMFreg_tutorial/README.md

 # NMFreg tutorial
-Did you ever want to try NFreg on your data?
+Did you ever want to try NMFreg on your data?
 Here is the tutorial!

 **Coming soon!** Examples of other applications :)